-Risk Reference: BAF20-01 Risk Rating Impact Likelihood Score Appetite urge Plan / Winter Plan t be able to deliver the winter plan due Inherent Risk 5 5 25 Low to the appropriate availability of capacity and capability of its resources and external collaboration.
-This could negatively impact on the quality of planned patient care services and the reputation of the organisation.
-Current Risk 4 4 16 € → 1 - 6 Target Risk 4 3 12 ey Controls Assurance level Key mitigations Assurance level Gaps (actions to achieve targe et risk score) Date CUHB Winter Resilience plan pproved by Board underpinned by ocal Health Community plans 2 Programme of check and challenge meetings in completed to review and prioritise winter schemes including 2 Identify improvement and proj some of the schemes. tify improvement and project support for delivery of nich includes acute surge plans for creased capacity.
-Improvement trajectories deve the Winter/Q3/4 plan. · Schemes prioritised based on most impact, most achievable.
+Board Assurance Framework 2020 /21 Strategic Priority 1: Sa scheduled Care lisk Reference: BAF20-01 Risk Rating Impact Likelihood Score Appetite Surge Plan / Winter Plan rtion rtaining impaot Likeiiilood 00010 Appetite There is a risk that the Health Board may not be able to deliver the winter plan due to the appropriate availability of capacity and capability of its resources and external collaboration.
+This could negatively impact on the quality of planned patient care Inherent Risk Current Risk 5 4 5 → 4 ← 25 → 16 Low 1 - 6 services and the reputation of the organisation.
+Target Risk 4 3 12 1 - 0 Cey Controls Assurance level Key mitigations Assurance level Cana (actions to achieve town Data BCUHB Winter Resilience plan approved by Board underpinned by Local Health Community plans which includes acute surge plans for increased capacity.
+2 Programme of check and challenge meetings in completed to review and prioritise winter schemes including prioritisation of the workforce elements.
+Schemes prioritised based on most impact, most achievable.
 Schemes closely linked to agreed funding streams are in progress primarily - SDEC; D2R&A Phone First; Primary Care Urgent Treatment Centres.
-Identify recruitment requirement processes - Workforce requirement the check and challenge processed recruited to in order to progress recruitment still remains outstand structures of the posts i.e. nor of a maximum 6 months which attract staff. ements identifiess.
-Some poss, however panding due to recurring an fied as part of lists have been brocess of the funding d short period stablished surge plans in place to anage Covid-19 demand which are gularly reported to Finance and erformance (F&P) Committee.
-2 i) Intelligence cells in place, regularly tracking against Swansea University modelling work and now reporting into the Executive Incident 2 Finalisation of nursing workfor current model (up to 30 patien future model at Ysbyty Enfys I ts) and any e Co omplete Management Team (EIMT) and reviewed weekly. ii) Ysbyty Enfys Deeside opened (4/11) to accept up to 30 recovering Covid positive patients from East and Centre which reports to the Strategic & Assurance Group which reports to Executive Team.
+2 Gaps (actions to achieve target risk score) Identify improvement and project support for delivery of some of the schemes.
+Improvement trajectories developed and incorporated into the Winter/Q3/4 plan.
+Identify recruitment requirements and related workforce processes - Workforce requirements identified as part of the check and challenge process.
+Some posts have been recruited to in order to progress, however process of recruitment still remains outstanding due to the funding structures of the posts i.e. non recurring and short period of a maximum 6 months which is proving to be difficult to attract staff.
+Date nuary 2021 Established surge plans in place to manage Covid-19 demand which are regularly reported to Finance and Performance (F&P) Committee.
+2 i) Intelligence cells in place, regularly tracking against Swansea University modelling work and now reporting into the Executive Incident Management Team (EIMT) and reviewed weekly. ii) Ysbyty Enfys Deeside opened (4/11) to accept up to 30 recovering Covid positive patients from East and Centre which reports to the Strategic & Assurance Group which reports to Executive Team.
 Plans currently in development to increase capacity.
-Post implementation review of to community pathways is uncommodel and patient cohort to er lerway, includ ling staffing 31 Ja nuary 2021
+2 Finalisation of nursing workfor current model (up to 30 paties future model at Ysbyty Enfysto Post implementation review of to community pathways is un model and patient cohort to expect to the second seco nts) and any e Deeside. of the suitabilit derway, include expansion of y of the acute ling staffing omplete nuary 2021